 Self-publishing a book for the first time is exciting.
 It means learning new skills, which is always fun.
 It has been less than a week since I decided to self-publish the manuscript of my new memoir.
 Already I’m feeling a little daunted.

 My new memoir has bounced back from yet another publisher.
 I’ve been writing this manuscript for more years than I care to think about.
 Perhaps I sent it out too early?
 Probably, but I am impatient.

+A watershed moment has happened for my writing.
+It’s time for cautious celebration.
+There is still a long way to go.
 But it did feel good yesterday when I wrote, ‘The End’ on the last page of the manuscript of my new memoir.
 Then I printed it, for no reason except that I could.
 Three hundred pages, 70 000 […]

 Creativity and playfulness (having fun) always exist together.
 Children at play create.
 They experiment with whatever is at hand.
 They invent new roles and try them out.
 Creative people talk about ‘playing with ideas’.
 Artists and writers, cooks and gardeners all experiment.
 They try out new ways of doing things.
 Albert Einstein is quoted as […]